 When you buy a product, you have a right to assume it is safe as properly used.
 When people suffer an injury due to some sort of mistake, they have a right to compensation.
 This area of law is called "products liability."

 An Atlanta products liability lawyer can help you get the compensation you deserve if you or your child have been injured due to a defect in a product you've purchased or used.
 ReShea Balams fights for the rights of those who have been injured due to poorly produced or designed goods.
-Contact Balams Law Group today at (404) 445-2005 to schedule a free consultation.
+Contact The Balams Firm today at (404) 445-2005 to schedule a free consultation.

 ReShea Balams represents people throughout the Atlanta area, including in Sandy Springs, Lawrenceville, Dunwoody, College Park, Roswell, Norcross, Duluth, Johns Creek, Smyrna, Brookhaven, Alpharetta, Milton, Decatur and anywhere in Fulton, DeKalb, Gwinnett, Clayton or Cobb Counties.